The Physical Properties of Luminous $z\gtrsim8$ Galaxies and Implications for the Cosmic Star Formation Rate Density From $\sim$0.35 deg$^{2}$ of (Pure-)Parallel HST Observations: Primary sample of galaxies

-\section{Primary sample of $z\sim8-12$ galaxies}
+\section{Primary sample of $z\gtrsim8$ galaxies}

-Here below we tabulate (in Table~\ref{tab:candidates}) the main photometric colors and photo-$z$ properties of each of the sources in the final sample of high-confidence LBGs, after photometric-redshift selection, as well as their best-fit SEDs from \texttt{Bagpipes}.
+Here below we tabulate (in Table~\ref{tab:candidates}) the main photometric colors and photo-$z$ properties of the final sample of high-confidence LBGs, after photometric-redshift selection, as well as their best-fit SEDs from \texttt{Bagpipes}.